Victor and Valentino: Production and promotion

+Release

 Broadcast

 The show first broadcast on Cartoon Network in the U.S. and Latin America on March 30, 2019, part of the channel's 2018–2019 programming lineup.
 The show premiered on Cartoon Network UK on 26 August 2019.
 It then premiered on September 23 in Italy with episodes 1x7 and 1x12 and then officially premiered in October 7 with regular episodes.
-It also aired on Cartoon Network India on 1 November 2019.
+It also aired on Cartoon Network India on November 1, 2019.

-In October 2020, Cartoon Network commemorated Hispanic Heritage Month with an "ongoing content series that celebrates equality and individuality," which was narrated by Sean-Ryan Petersen, who voices Valentino, and features a "variety of powerful youth activists."
-In addition to this, fans were encouraged to stream Victor and Valentino episodes, and those of other series, in Spanish on the Cartoon Network App.
+In October 2020, Cartoon Network commemorated Hispanic Heritage Month with an "ongoing content series that celebrates equality and individuality", which was narrated by Sean-Ryan Petersen (who voiced Valentino) and featured a "variety of powerful youth activists".
+In addition to this, fans were encouraged to stream Victor and Valentino episodes, along with those of other series in Spanish on the Cartoon Network App.

 On August 17, 2022, it was announced that HBO Max would be removing several series, including Victor and Valentino, in the United States.
-The series was also removed from HBO Max in other regions the following month.
+The series was also removed from Cartoon Network and HBO Max in other regions the following month.
+Despite this, Victor and Valentino remained airing in Poland through the channel HBO 2 on Sunday mornings until the end of February 2023.

 Home media

-The first 18 episodes of the series was released as a DVD titled "Victor and Valentino: Folk Art Foes," on March 2, 2021 with a total running time of about 143 minutes and language options in Spanish and English.
+The first 18 episodes of the series were released as a DVD titled "Victor and Valentino: Folk Art Foes", on March 2, 2021 with a total running time of about 143 minutes and language options in Spanish and English.

 Reception

 The series has been reviewed positively.
-Remezcla described it as show with Gravity Falls vibes and something that aims to give Latino kids an "entertaining look at the folktales and myths that populate the American continent."
-Common Sense Media called the show a "comedy adventure series" based in a town which is a "setting for all kinds of supernatural oddities inspired by Latin American folklore."
+Remezcla described it as show with Gravity Falls vibes and as something that aims to give Latino kids an "entertaining look at the folktales and myths that populate the American continent".
+Common Sense Media called the show a "comedy adventure series" based in a town which is a "setting for all kinds of supernatural oddities inspired by Latin American folklore".
 Other reviewers concurred.
 The L.A.
-Times called the show a "supernatural action comedy," and praised its "mix of Mexican visual motifs and Japanese anime conventions," saying it makes for "something new, yet familiar."
-Gizmodo described the show as the first series on Cartoon Network "starring a predominantly Hispanic cast" and praised the matter-of-fact, casual approach to "indigenous, Mesoamerican culture."
-The reviewer further stated that the show has the space to do worldbuilding while "letting its supernatural elements sometimes take the backseat" and called it a "clever, good-hearted show."
-In the same fashion, Collider stated that the animation is "a rare title that offers up something new," that it welcomes "viewers of Mesoamerican backgrounds," shares a lot with OK K.O.!
-Let's Be Heroes, and is a series that is "fun and funny enough for kids" while offering stories "worth watching for audiences of any age."
+Times called the show a "supernatural action comedy", and praised its "mix of Mexican visual motifs and Japanese anime conventions", saying it makes for "something new, yet familiar".
+Gizmodo described the show as the first series on Cartoon Network "starring a predominantly Hispanic cast" and praised the matter-of-fact, casual approach to "indigenous, Mesoamerican culture".
+The reviewer further stated that the show has the space to do worldbuilding while "letting its supernatural elements sometimes take the backseat" and called it a "clever, good-hearted show".
+In the same fashion, Collider stated that the animation is "a rare title that offers up something new", that it welcomes "viewers of Mesoamerican backgrounds", shares a lot with OK K.O.!
+Let's Be Heroes, and is a series that is "fun and funny enough for kids" while offering stories "worth watching for audiences of any age".
 Similarly, Deadline argued that the show gave off "some fun-filled" Steven Universe and Rick and Morty vibes.